-The Chellington Federation acknowledge preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+Eversholt Lower School acknowledge preventative education is most effective in the context of a whole-School or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.

-The Chellington Federation have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
-These are underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+Eversholt Lower School have a clear set of values and standards, upheld and demonstrated throughout all aspects of School/college life.
+These are underpinned by the School/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
 Such a programme is fully inclusive and developed to be age and stage of development appropriate (especially in considering the needs of children/young people with SEND and other vulnerabilities).

-This program will tackle at an age-appropriate stage issues such as:
+This program will tackle at an age-appropriate stage issue such as:

 - healthy and respectful relationships

-- boundaries and consent
+- · boundaries and consent

 - stereotyping, prejudice and equality

-- body confidence and self-esteem
+- body confidence and self-esteem.

 - how to recognise an abusive relationship, including coercive and controlling behaviour

-- the concepts of, and laws relating to; sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support
+- the concepts of, and laws relating to; sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based

-- what constitutes sexual harassment and sexual violence and why these are always unacceptable?
+- violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support. - what constitutes sexual harassment and sexual violence and why these are always unacceptable?